sebastiandedeyne/sebastiandedeyne.com/content/posts/vite-with-laravel/vite-with-laravel.md

 *If you want to delve deeper into Vite's background, check out [Why Vite](https://vitejs.dev/guide/why.html) in their docs.
 Now, let's dive into Laravel.*

-After adding Vite to a JavaScrip-heavy Laravel project we're working on, we saw:
+After adding Vite to a JavaScript-heavy Laravel project we're working on, we saw:

 - **Faster dev server startup** — `npm run hot` went from 15s to <1s
 - **Faster production builds** — `npm run production` went from from 18s to 15s